lierdakil/pandoc-crossref/docs/index.md

     +----------------------------------------------------------------+-----+
     ```

     When used with `tableEqns`, a block to use to format equations.
-A table
+A table by
-    by default, but could be literally any block. `$$t$$` stands in for the
+    default, but could be literally any block or a sequence of blocks.
+The
-    equation itself, and `$$i$$` stands in for the equation number.
+    behaviour is similar to `eqnDisplayTemplate`, but the elements produced are
+    block elements (as opposed to inline).

     Note that the default contains a raw block to fix vertical alignment
     in docx output.
 If you're not targeting docx, it will be ignored by pandoc.

     `eqnBlockTemplate` is ignored if `tableEqns` is `false` (the default).

--   `eqnBlockInlineMath`, default `False`: if you need to use
+-   `eqnBlockInlineMath`, default `False`: if you need to use inline math while
-    inline math while rendering equation block template.
-Useful, e.g., if you're
+    rendering equation templates.
+Useful, e.g., if you're using raw ooxml and
-    using raw ooxml and tabstops to align equations in docx.
+    tabstops to align equations in docx.
 For example,

     ```yaml
     tableEqns: true